Colleges by Location

 If you were wondering how much the tuition cost for Sauk Valley Community College is, here are some recent data that will come in handy.

-According to the reports from public county and municipal institutions, tuition fees were $4,290 for area residents.
+For local residents, public county and municipal institutions reported that tuition costs were $4,290.
 Tuition fees were $12,060 for students coming from out of state.
-For international students, tuition fees at this school totaled $12,060, as well.
-Fees per academic year required of full-time students summed up to $780 in 2021.
+For international students, tuition fees at this school stood at $12,060, as well.
+Full-time students in 2021 had to pay additional fees in the amount of $780.

 Books and Supplies